Equal Access: Universal Design of Physical Spaces

 - Are nonslip walking surfaces used?

-- Have emergency systems been installed that incorporate audio and visual warnings?
+- Do the installed emergency systems incorporate audio and visual warnings?

 Develop a system for staff to address accommodation requests by individuals for whom the space design does not automatically provide access.

-- Are procedures in place for requesting disability-related accommodations in signage, publications, and information kiosks?
+- Are procedures in place for requesting disability-related accommodations in signage, publications and websites?

 - Do facility staff members know how to respond to requests for disability-related accommodations?